BeamThinnaphob/HP-Pavilion15-OCEFI/README.md

 Opencore EFI for HP Pavillion 15 EH-1xxx  (AMD)
 Note : this was actually made for EH-1082AU model

+Tested on Seqouia and Tahoe beta 1 & 2

 My Specs are :
 Ryzen 5 5500U 16GB RAM
 AMD Intergrated Graphhics